 Infinite Line of Charge

-E=2πε0rλ—field at distance r from a line with linear charge density λ (C/m)
+E=2ฯฮต0โrฮปโ gives the field at perpendicular distance r from a line with linear charge density ฮป (C/m).

-Inverse-first-power relationship: field decreases as 1/r, not 1/r2—the extended charge distribution changes the geometry
+Inverse-first-power relationship: field decreases as 1/r, not 1/r2.
+The extended charge distribution changes the geometry compared to a point charge.

 Infinite Plane of Charge

-E=2ε0σ—field from a plane with surface charge density σ (C/m²)
+E=2ฮต0โฯโ gives the field from a single plane with surface charge density ฯ (C/mยฒ).

-Constant magnitude: the field does not depend on distance from the plane—a striking result of the infinite geometry
+Constant magnitude: the field does not depend on distance from the plane.
+This striking result comes from the infinite geometry: as you move farther away, more distant charges contribute at shallower angles, perfectly compensating for the increased distance.

 Field Inside a Conductor

-E=0 inside a conductor in electrostatic equilibrium—charges redistribute on the surface to cancel any internal field
+E=0 inside a conductor in electrostatic equilibrium.
+Free charges redistribute on the surface until they cancel any internal field.

-Surface charge concentrates at points of high curvature—important for understanding charge distribution
+Surface charge concentrates at points of high curvature (sharp tips), which is important for understanding phenomena like lightning rods.

-Compare: Line Charge (1/r) vs. Plane Charge (constant)—as you extend a charge distribution from a point to a line to a plane, the field falls off more slowly.
-The plane's field being constant explains why parallel-plate capacitors create uniform fields.
+Compare: Line Charge (1/r) vs. Plane Charge (constant): as you extend a charge distribution from a point to a line to a plane, the field falls off more slowly.
+The plane's constant field explains why parallel-plate capacitors create uniform fields between their plates.

 Electric Potential and Energy